Tensions high, demonstrations ongoing after Brooklyn Center police shooting

+Authorities fired multiple rounds of tear gas, along with rubber bullets and flash grenades.
+Protesters dispersed from areas hit by tear gas were regrouping and retaliating by throwing water bottles and launching fireworks.
+Later, lines of police in riot gear pushed groups of protesters away from the station.
+At a strip mall near the police station, looters broke into several businesses, including a Dollar Tree store where flames were later spotted.

-Earlier Monday evening, at least 300 gathered at a dinnertime vigil for Daunte Wright, 20, at the site where he was shot in the chest a day earlier during a traffic stop.
-Brooklyn Center Police Chief Tim Gannon said the officer appeared to have fired her gun accidentally when intending to fire a Taser.
+Earlier in the day, Police Chief Tim Gannon said that the officer appeared to have fired her gun accidentally when intending to fire a Taser.

 "I just need everyone to know that he was my life.
-He was my son," Wright's mother, Katie Wright, said at the vigil.
+He was my son," Wright's mother, Katie Wright, said at a vigil at the site of the fatal traffic stop.
 "And I can never get that back.
 Because of a mistake?
 Because of an accident?"

-Coming amid the high-profile criminal trial of former Minneapolis police officer Derek Chauvin in George Floyd's death, Wright's death in the suburb directly north of Minneapolis ignited a clash late Sunday between demonstrators and law enforcement officers.
-There were also scattered reports of looting.
+At the vigil near the corner of 63rd Avenue and Orchard Avenue N., activists brought in the large wooden fist that for much of the past year sat at 38th Street and Chicago Avenue, where Floyd was killed last May.
+A metal replica now stands where the original once did.

+"I would never think in a million years that this would happen to my grandson," Bobby Wright said.
+"He didn't deserve it."

 Walz and other local leaders urged peaceful protests while vowing consequences for those who damage property.